svgeesus/EuroMPE/pitch-dac.md

 Inverting mixer for pitch DAC and offset [sec-OP-B]

-OPA4192ID for two channels of secondary pitch output.
+OPA4192ID for two channels of secondary pitch output; two for 4-voice.